Christ Church (Moscow, Idaho): Logos School

 The Logos School is nondenominational classical Christian school with numerous connections to Christ Church, which regularly promotes Classical Christian education.

 Canon Press

 Canon Press was founded by Doug Wilson as a ministry of Christ Church.
 It was later sold to Wilson's son and other Christ Church members.

 History

+Origins

+Christ Church was initially an Evangelical Free Church plant, which started in 1975.

 2020 anti-mask protests

 In late September 2020, Christ Church organized and promoted two anti-mask protests at Moscow's City Hall.
 The protests consisted of members of the church and local community gathering mask-less at City Hall and singing psalms and hymns to protest Moscow's mandatory mask policy which required people to wear a mask in public places or at large gatherings.
 These protests occurred on Wednesday, September 23 and Friday, September 25.
 At the Wednesday psalm sing/protest about 150 people showed up and five people were cited and three were arrested with the most notable arrestee being 2020 Latah County Commissioner Candidate and Christ Church deacon Gabriel Rench.
 At the second psalm sing/protest on Friday, September 25, the protesters were joined by counter-protesters who beat drums to try to drown out the singing.
 About 400 protesters showed up and no one was arrested.
 Charges against Gabriel Rench were later dismissed.

 In February 2023, U.S. District Court Judge Morrison C. England Jr. ruled that "the City indisputably erred in interpreting its own Code", and that the church members ought never to have been arrested in the first place, since the city ordinances explicitly exempted both religious and protest activities.